 Certain employees participate in RJF's various deferred compensation plans that provide a return to the participant based upon the performance of various referenced investments.
 For certain of these plans, RJF invests directly, as a principal in such investments, related to their obligations to perform under the deferred compensation plans.
-For the Voluntary Deferred Compensation Plan ("VDCP"), Long-Term Incentive Plan ("LTIP"), and other certain plans, RJF purchases and holds life insurance on the lives of certain current and former participants to earn a competitive rate of return for participants and to provide a source of funds available to satisfy their obligation under the plan.
+For the Voluntary Deferred Compensation Plan ("VDCP"), Long-Term Incentive Plan ("LTIP"), and certain other plans, RJF purchases and holds life insurance on the lives of certain current and former participants to earn a competitive rate of return for participants and to provide a source of funds available to satisfy their obligation under the plan.
+See Note 15 for additional information.